fredtaku/tfred/README.md

 # tfred

-I love to learn learn learn ... just for the fun of it.
+I love to lear learn ... just for the fun of it.
 And to keep busy.